dart-lang/leak_tracker/doc/TROUBLESHOOT.md

 TODO: add example

 Such cases are hard to troubleshoot.
-One way to fix them is to convert all closures that use the leaked type, to named methods.
+One way to fix them is to convert all closures, which reference the leaked type, to named methods.